Skip to contents

 An object of class "fitted_onlinesurr": a named list with elements $Marginal and $Conditional.
 Each of these contains:

-• point: the point estimate vector of the fixed effects (excluding subject-specific random-walk states) at the final time point.
+• point: the point estimate vector of the treatment effect at each time point.

 The object also includes: